Today will be arrival day in Casablanca. Roaming Camels will meet you at the airport and take you to your local hotel.

 Today you will leave your Sahara camp and travel along a spectacular route called “ The 1000 Kasbahs Valley”, where there are literally thousands of kasbahs, some in ruins and some still in use.
 Heading through Erfoud towards Tinejdad, the landscape is still very dry and you will see mounds of the old irrigation system called “khettaras”.

-You will visit the Todra Gorge after you travel through the ‘Valley of a thousand kasbahs’, en route from Erfoud.
 The Todra Gorge is a trench of gigantic rock walls run through the High Atlas Mountains creating an absolutely magnificent sight.
 The Gorge is breathtaking and easy hike by foot with many places to stop for photos along its well-maintained dirt road.

 Leaving Todra Gorge, you will continue travelling to the thriving town of Ouarzazate for a lunch stop.
 This town is home to Atlas Film Studios, where many films have been shot over the years, including Lawrence of Arabia and Gladiator.